phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

 ..
 NOTE::

-    Plugins can be placed anywhere, and do not need to reside in the plugins folder of DocBlox.
-You can add your custom plugin to your project repository and add a relative path to the plugin in your DocBlox configuration file.
+    Plugins can be placed anywhere, and do not need to reside in the plugins folder of phpDocumentor.
+You can add your custom plugin to your project repository and add a relative path to the plugin in your phpDocumentor configuration file.

 After you have created your plugin you need to edit your *plugin.xml* file to contain the correct meta-data.